Ardvb/Pands-Iris-Project-2019/README.md

 Pandas is a library providing high-performance, and easily usable data structures and data analysis tools for Python.
 I have used it to read in the excel file containing the Iris date set, amongst other things.

+## 3. Coding and data visualization

+### 3.1.1 describe, median and mode

 I have written Python code to try and find some interesting information about this data set.
 In this readme I will show my code and the output it returns.

-First I wanted to get a good look at the data set by visualisizing some basic features.
+First I wanted to get a good look at the data set by visualizing some basic features.

 ![image](https://user-images.githubusercontent.com/47186083/56310182-28fec880-6143-11e9-8edc-210f58f89ab9.png)